top of page

 Violence was a prominent theme in ancient Egyptian mythology and cosmology.

-Many myths involved violent conflicts between gods or between gods and humans, such as the battles between Horus and Set or between Ra and Apophis.
+Many myths involved violent conflicts between gods or between gods and humans, such as the battles between Horus and Set.

-Violence was considered necessary for creation and renewal, such as the slaying of Osiris by Set or the dismemberment of Osiris by Isis.
+Violence was considered necessary for creation and renewal, such as the nightly slaying of the great serpent, Apep, by Ra, the Sun God.

-Violence was a feature of the afterlife, where the deceased faced various dangers and trials before reaching the field of reeds (eternal bliss) or the fearsome jaws of Ammit (damnation.)
+Violence was a feature of the afterlife, where the deceased faced various dangers and trials before reaching the field of reeds (eternal bliss).

 So, was ancient Egypt a violent culture?